katealtmanova/nfoldexperiment/docs_NFoldIP.md

 >- then in a three inner for cycles happen following:
 >>- 1st cycle:   graver complexity times new empty set is created
 >>- 2nd cycle:   depending on the size of yet computed unique elements of ZE
->>- 3rd cycle:   two vectors are computed (graver complexity times) – it’s a sum/difference of one vector from yet computed ZE with a vector from graver basis of ``A``
+>>- 3rd cycle:   two vectors are computed (graver complexity times) &mdash; it’s a sum/difference of one vector from yet computed ZE with a vector from graver basis of ``A``

 Finding feasible solution - ``find_init_feasible_solution``.
 It computes the initial solution if it has not been given in the ``__init__`` function.
 It consists of two methods - **create_auxiliary_program**, which creates the instance of an auxiliary program.
 Then there is a method for solving the aux instance - **solve_auxiliary_program**.